 NWC has taught the importance of service, and the service I have done as part of this community has strengthened my faith.

-Service is integral to a Northwest Catholic education.
+Service is Integral to a Christian Education

 God, family, friends.
 In that order.